cjustinas/BSW-Data-Course/chapter2.md

 ---
 ## Explore a single column
+The `description` method has provided yo with the maximum age value in the datased, so maybe this has helped to answer your manager's first question?

 Hold on...
 If the maximum age of the person in the dataset is 75, this means that they had to be born in the year 1985 - well before the first colonies were established, so their home planet cannot be Mars.

 We need to find a way to determine the maximum age for Earth and Mars born people separately.
+To acheive this we will use the `groupby()` method and the `max()` function.

 ```yaml
 type: NormalExercise